Ckef/groufix-old/README.md

 ## Usage

-Once groufix is built, it can be used in your code with `#include <groufix.h>`.
+Once Groufix is built, it can be used in your code with `#include <groufix.h>`.
 All core functionality will be made available through that file.
 Make sure the `include` directory in this repository is listed as a directory to search for header files.
 This directory contains all public header files necessary to use the library.

 ### Threading